UW-Macrostrat/macrostrat/v2-transition/services/column-builder/api-views/workflow.md

 ## Make new views

-During development it may be necesary to quickly iterate on new data views and this project's architecture supports that.
+During development it may be necessary to quickly iterate on new data views and this project's architecture supports that.
 To quickly make a new data view, you can add a new sql file to this directory or add new sql to an existing file and then run `make create-fixtures` at the root of this project.

-**NOTE**: This will run the sql files on the database again, there may be some errors if a VIEW already exists, etc. This script also reloads the postgrest-shcema, which **_needs_** to happen if views are changed or new ones are created.
+**NOTE**: This will run the sql files on the database again, there may be some errors if a VIEW already exists, etc. This script also reloads the postgrest-schema, which **_needs_** to happen if views are changed or new ones are created.